 Improved quality and reduced errors

-If you're using manual processes such as spreadsheets to manage rebates, errors are nearly inevitable.
+If you're using manual, financial processes such as spreadsheets to manage rebates, errors are nearly inevitable.
 What's more, the greater number of humans involved in the process, the greater the chances that mistakes will be introduced, especially with tedious tasks like rebate data entry.
-Automating your processes in a deal management system gives you consistency: the knowledge that as long as you've set up the data correctly, you'll always get back the right results.
+Automating your financial processes in a deal management system gives you consistency: the knowledge that as long as you've set up the data correctly, you'll always get back the right results.

 Increased collaboration internally and externally